History of scrolls: Replacement by the codex

 The codex began to replace the scroll almost as soon as it was invented.
-For example, in Egypt by the fifth century, the codex outnumbered the scroll or roll by ten to one based on surviving examples, and by the sixth century the scroll had almost vanished from use as a vehicle for literature.
+Early Medieval Christians were some of the first to adopt the codex over the scroll.
+In Egypt by the fifth century CE the codex outnumbered the scroll or roll by ten to one based on surviving examples, and by the sixth century the scroll had almost vanished from use as a vehicle for literature.

 However, in other places the scroll lingered.
-As mentioned above, English monarchs used so called “statute rolls” to record important legislation until well into the Middle Ages.
-Scrolls were also commonly used in theater productions, a practice from which the term “actor’s roll” was coined.
+Monarchs used "statute rolls" to record important legislation until well into the Middle Ages.
+Scrolls were also commonly used in theater productions, a practice from which the term "role" (of an actor) was coined.